nn-dmt/swamp_ergo/white-paper.md

 • Musicians can distribute music both to legacy platforms while giving the options to bridge into the decentralized publishing space using the tools we build into our platform.

-• Musicians can to directly connect with their listers in a grassroots way to build organic fanbases and systems of wealth between them and their investors.
+• Musicians can directly connect with their listers in a grassroots way to build organic fanbases and systems of wealth between them and their investors.

 • Musicians can meet and collaborate with other musicians directly on the platform, with royalty tracking built in.